FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 To keep this factor safe, the phone must be in possession of the user.
 As a developer, do not allow a mobile number to be changed unless the user has authenticated with MFA.
 Otherwise an attacker with a password could log in, change the mobile number to one which they control, and then would be able complete MFA because they'll have the code sent to the new device.

-Additionally, with SMS there are a attacks where a bad actor takes over your phone number without stealing your phone or modifing the number to which the code is sent.
+Additionally, with SMS there are attacks where a bad actor takes over your phone number without stealing your phone or modifying the number to which the code is sent.
 These range from social engineering, where a customer service rep is convinced you have set up a new phone and need to update your SIM card to more sophisticated attacks which target cell phone networks.

 SMS has weaknesses that have been exploited, but mostly it's safe.
 High value systems such as banking websites often use SMS as one of their factors.
 Google researchers found in 2019 that MFA with text messages ["helped block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks."](https://security.googleblog.com/2019/05/new-research-how-effective-is-basic.html)